 My personal experience with the coronavirus

 I rarely go out of my home, except for medical, food, or walking, because of the quarantine in Florida.
 The school I teach at notified me that I am working at home during May.
 Most educators across the country are using a program called zoom to teach students.
 Zoom allows educators to create a virtual classroom.
-Preventing human interaction stops the coronavirus, but it is creating a problem for my emotional and mental health.
+Preventing human interaction stops the coronavirus, but it creates a problem for my emotional and mental health.

 Coronavirus lifting restrictions in the United States

 The quarantine has adversely affected my workouts and diet.
-I have more time to exercise and diet correctly, but the problem is I don’t feel like working out and eating healthy these days.
+I have more time to exercise and diet correctly, but I don’t feel like working out and eating healthy these days.
 I love working from home but pinned up at home day and night with no way to release my pinned up emotions or change my environment is causing me to have low energy.
 My limited contacts and static background is causing emotional and mental stress.

-The only thing I do now is write, work, exercise, and television.
+The only thing I do now is writing, work, exercise, and television.
 My wife sensed my low energy, and so she decided to workout with me.
 This woman is incredible.
 She can eat anything in sight without working out and not gain a pound.
 I accepted her companionship with great happiness.
 It wasn’t long before she was back on the couch.
 It was the squats that got her, but at least she tried.